tjguk/networkzero/docs/cookbook/simple-discovery.rst

 Using the discovery module
 ==========================

-The examples here all refer to the :mod:`discovery` module.
+The examples here all refer to the :mod:`networkzero.discovery` module.

 In the context of networkzero, an address is a string combining an IP address and a port, eg "192.0.2.1:12345".
 You can specify just